OpenClimateScience/M2-Computational-Climate-Science/README.md

 The second module of our [open climate-science curriculum](https://openclimatescience.github.io/curriculum) focuses on preparing learners to work with gridded climate datasets.
 **At the end of this module, you should be able to:**

-- Describe the interpretation and calculation of climate normals, climate anomalies, and a climatology.
+- Learn what indices are available for meteorological drought, soil moisture drought, atmospheric water demand, and soil water balance.
-- Learn what indices are available for meteorological drought, soil moisture drought, atmospheric water demand, and canopy greenness.
+- Efficiently load and analyze big climate datasets, including long climate data records.
 - Calculate a drought index.